 This course will introduce different genres of writing: short novels, essays, newspaper and magazine articles, poems, expository prose, scientific writings, and others.
 Various genres of films will also be introduced.
 Development of higher speaking and writing proficiency levels will be focused upon as well.
 The class will be conducted entirely in Japanese.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 Students will be required to practice with the materials that are on the course website at the college.

 Requisite: JAPA 203 or equivalent.
-Fall and spring semester.
-Five College Senior Lecturer Brown and Professor Tawa.2016-17: Offered in Fall 2016 and Spring 2017
+Fall and spring semesters.
+Five College Senior Lecturer Brown and Professor Tawa.2017-18: Offered in Fall 2017 and Spring 2018

 This course will be a continuation of JAPA 301.
 Various genres of writing and film, of longer and increased difficulty levels, will be used to develop a high proficiency level of reading, writing, speaking, and listening throughout the semester.
 At this level, the students should gradually be moving from “learning to read” to “reading to learn.”
 This important progression will be guided carefully by the instructor.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 Students will be required to practice with the materials that are on the course website at the college.

 Requisite: JAPA 301 or equivalent.
-Fall and spring semester.
-Five College Senior Lecturer Brown and Professor Tawa.2016-17: Offered in Fall 2016 and Spring 2017
+Fall and spring semesters.
+Five College Senior Lecturer Brown and Professor Tawa.2017-18: Offered in Fall 2017 and Spring 2018

 This course is designed for the advanced students of Japanese who are interested in readings and writings on topics that are relevant to their interests.
 Each student will learn how to search for the relevant material, read it, and summarize it in writing in a technical manner.
 The course will also focus on the development of a high level of speaking proficiency.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.